danseely/fizzbuzz/README.md

 FizzBuzz code kata - http://codingdojo.org/cgi-bin/wiki.pl?KataFizzBuzz

-I didi this on my own, didn't time it but it was about 20-30 minutes.
+I did this on my own, didn't time it but it was about 20-30 minutes.
+I have not done stage 2.

 From the web page: